-Amelia Mary Earhart was born 100 years ago in Atchison, Kan., on July 24, 1897.
-She referred to herself simply as AE, and that’s what her friends called her.
-Earhart was considered a tomboy because she dared to do things that girls at the turn of the century usually did not do–she climbed trees, belly-slammed her sled in the snow to start it downhill, and hunted rats with a .22 rifle.
-Later, she attended a girls school in Pennsylvania and became a nurse’s aide in a Toronto hospital, helping to care for wounded soldiers during World War I.
+Amelia Mary Earhart was born in Atchison, Kansas, on July 24, 1897.
+She referred to herself simply as “AE,” and that’s what her friends called her.
+Earhart was considered a tomboy because she dared to do things that girls at the turn of the century usually did not do—she climbed trees, “belly-slammed” her sled in the snow to start it downhill, and hunted rats with a .22 rifle.
+Later she attended a girls school in Pennsylvania and became a nurse’s aide in a Toronto hospital, helping to care for wounded soldiers during World War I.

 At the time Earhart was growing up, women were beginning to assert their right to enter careers traditionally reserved for men.
 She kept a scrapbook of newspaper clippings that highlighted women entering occupations in motion-picture directing, law, advertising, management and automobile mechanics.